opengrowingalliance/.github/profile/README.md

 ### Beginner-Friendly Projects

-- **Recipe Documentation**: Convert an existing growing guide to OGSP format
+- **Recipe Documentation**: Convert an existing growing guide to OGP format
-- **Sensor Integration**: Connect a simple temperature sensor to an OGSP system
+- **Sensor Integration**: Connect a simple temperature sensor to an OGP system
 - **Translation**: Help translate core documentation into your language
 - **Testing**: Test existing implementations and provide feedback
-- **Community Building**: Organize a local meetup to introduce OGSP
+- **Community Building**: Organize a local meetup to introduce OGP

 ## The Future We're Building Together

-The OGSP isn't just a protocol—it's a community working toward a more just, sustainable, and abundant future.
+The OGP isn't just a protocol—it's a community working toward a more just, sustainable, and abundant future.
 Whether you're a farmer, a grower, a developer, a maker, or simply someone who shares our vision, there's a place for you in this movement.

 Together, we can cultivate not just plants, but a better world—one where technology serves people and planet, knowledge flows freely, and communities thrive in harmony with nature.